AdamHadouTemsamani/assignment-05/README.md

 # Assignment #5

+## Our Explanation to the Goblin

+We decided to touch the Item class, by making it abstract with the abstract method UpdateQuality().
+We decided to do so since in the original code, every time you had to make a new type of item.
+You had to modify the already existing code, which is not preferable.
+So to prevent that we decided to go with making Item abstract.
+We also decided to implement each type of Item as its own class, that overrides the UpdateQuality() method from the Item class.
+Now we have sperated the responsibilities of each type of item class, and in caseof adding a new type, you would only need to add new code.

 ## C♯: Gilded Rose Refactoring Kata

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a